HMS Nile (1839): Construction, reserve and conversion to steam

 On completion but before commissioning, Nile went straight into reserve at Devonport.

-From December 1852 to January 1854, Nile was fitted with screw propulsion; the 500 horsepower engine was made by Sewards of Petersfield and the conversion cost £63,837.
+Concerned about the number of French screw ships of the line under construction, Baldwin Wake Walker, the Surveyor of the Navy, ordered Nile to be converted using the 500 nhp engine built by Seaward & Capel from the cancelled frigate Euphrates.
+To evaluate the effects of their fuller hull form on the propeller's efficiency, the least possible alteration to the stern was to be made and the ship was not to be lengthened as was usually done.
+The order was issued on 24 November 1852 and work began on 14 December.
+Nile was undocked on 30 January 1854 and completed in April.
+Her two-cylinder horizontal engine produced 928 ihp which gave her a speed 6.9 kn during her sea trials.
+After her piping was replaced and the ship received new boilers, Nile reached 8.2 kn from 1247 ihp on 7 April 1860.
 Once finally commissioned, she joined the Western Squadron under the command of Commodore Henry Byam Martin.

 Crimean War in the Baltic

 In May 1854, commanded by Captain George Rodney Mundy, Nile joined the Baltic Squadron in the Gulf of Finland, following the start of the Crimean War.
 On 18 September 1855, Nile's boats boarded and burnt some Russian vessels, reportedly near Hammeliski (possibly Humaliski on the island of Björkö, now called Primorsk, Leningrad Oblast).
 At the end of that month, the fleet began to return to the United Kingdom and on 23 April 1856, participating ships, including Nile, attended a Review of the Fleet at Spithead by Queen Victoria.
 In June 1856, Nile sailed for Halifax, Nova Scotia; the flagship of Rear Admiral Arthur Flagshawe.
 She visited Bermuda and the Caribbean before returning to Plymouth in March 1857.